Batu Caves is a an iconic and popular tourist attraction in Selangor.

-The main attraction of the Batu Caves is the large statue of the Hindu God at the entrance, besides a steep 272 climb up its steps to finally view the stunning skyline of the city centre.
+The main attraction of the this place is the large statue of the Hindu God at the entrance, besides a steep 272 climb up its steps to finally view the stunning skyline of the city centre.

 Monkeys frolic around the caves, and it is a popular spot for rock climbing enthusiasts.

 A limestone outcrop located just north of Kuala Lumpur, Batu Caves has three main caves featuring temples and Hindu shrines.

 The Batu Caves takes its name from the Sungai Batu, which flows past the hill.
 It is also the name of the nearby village.

 Paintings and scenes of Hindu Gods can also be seen in the Ramayana Cave.

 Of the various cave temples that comprise the site, the largest and best known is the Temple Cave, so named because it houses several Hindu shrines beneath its high vaulted ceiling.

 Batu Caves is easily reached by KTM Komuter train using the Batu Caves-Port Klang Route, costing RM2.30 for a one-way journey from KL Sentral.

 This place may also be reached by bus 11 and 11D from Bangkok Bank Terminus (Near to Puduraya Bus Terminal) or bus U6 from Titiwangsa Bus Terminal.

 The limestone forming these special caves is said to be around 400 million years old.
 Some of the cave entrances were used as shelters by the indigenous Temuan people (a tribe of Orang Asli).